radek-sprta/mariner/README.md

 ## Features

-- Search for torrents on Distrowatch, PirateBay and TokyoTosho.
+- Search for torrents on Distrowatch, Linuxtracker, KickAssTorrents, PirateBay and TokyoTosho.
 - Download torrent files and copy magnet links to clipboard.
 - Asynchronous I/O for better responsiveness.

+![Mariner demonstration][demonstration]

 ## Installation